Latinum-Agentic-Commerce/x402-chrome-extension/README.md

 The extension has the following permissions (see `manifest.json`):
 - `webRequest` + `extraHeaders` – to capture response headers.
 - `storage` – to persist captured requests.
-- `notifications` – optional toast when a 402 is captured.
 - `scripting` – to inject MetaMask‑related scripts when the user clicks **Pay Now**.
+- `notifications` – to show browser notifications when a payment request is captured

 ---